getgauge/gauge-ts/docs/index.md

 ### Continue on Failure

-The default behaviour in gauge is to break execution on the first failure in a step.
+The default behavior in gauge is to break execution on the first failure in a step.
 So, if the first step in a scenario fails, the subsequent steps are skipped.
 While this works for a majority of use cases, there are times when you need to execute all steps in a scenario irrespective of whether the previous steps have failed or not.

 To address that requirement, gauge provides a way for language runners to mark steps as recoverable, depending on whether the step implementation asks for it explicitly.
 Each language runner uses different syntax, depending on the language idioms to allow a step implementation to be marked to continue on failure.
 ```javascript